elehcimd/stratosphere/README.md

 * [--name](https://docs.docker.com/engine/reference/run/#name---name): Name your container.
 * [-d](https://docs.docker.com/engine/reference/run/#detached-vs-foreground): Start the container in background.
 * [-it](https://docs.docker.com/engine/reference/run/#foreground): Allocate a pseudo-tty and keep STDIN open even if not attached.
 Useful if you want to access directly the container from terminal, via `docker execute`.
+* [-v](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems): Bind mount a volume.
+For development and persistance, you can mount the absolute path of the `stratosphere-app` directory to `/shared` with `-v /absolute-path-to-stratosphere-repos/stratosphere-app/:/shared`.
+On Windows, the host path (before `:`) must be a valid Windows path.